What Is Rheumatoid Arthritis?

 With RA, hands are almost always affected.
 However, RA can affect any joint in your body, including wrists, elbows, knees, feet, hips, and even the jaw.
 Usually, joints are affected symmetrically, meaning the same joints on both sides of the body are affected.
 Rheumatoid arthritis can be very painful, and chronic inflammation can lead to debilitating loss of cartilage, bone weakness, and joint deformity.

 When a person with RA has symptoms including joint inflammation and pain, this is called a flare.
 Flares may last from weeks to months.
 This can alternate with periods of remission, when symptoms are minimal to nonexistent.
 Periods of remission can last weeks, months, or even years.
 After a period of remission, if the symptoms return this is called a relapse.
 It is common for RA patients to have periods of flares, remissions, and relapses, though the course of the illness varies with each patient.

 In addition to the hallmark symptoms of swollen, painful, and stiff joints and muscles, patients with RA may also experience other symptoms.

 - Loss of appetite

 - Shortness of breath due to inflammation or damage to the lungs

 - Eye problems

-In addition to these symptoms, muscle and joint stiffness of rheumatoid arthritis is usually worst in the morning or after extended periods of inactivity.
+In addition to these symptoms, muscle and joint stiffness of rheumatoid arthritis is usually worse in the morning and after extended periods of inactivity.

 Rheumatoid arthritis is a systemic disease, meaning it can affect the entire body.
 In addition to the joints and muscles, RA can cause problems in many other areas of the body: